Liz Truss’ government set to combat cost of living crisis with first mini-budget

-Mini Budget: what to expect to see from Kwasi Kwarteng’s first mini-budget as part of Lizz Truss’ new cabinet
+Mini Budget: what to expect to see from Kwasi Kwarteng’s first mini-budget as part of Liz Truss’ new cabinet

 Chancellor of the Exchequer Kwasi Kwarteng set to make his first mini-budget announcement only weeks after taking office in Liz Truss’ new front bench.